chees-e/bloq/README.md

     statement
 }
 ```
-Statement can be either a variable assignment, a block placement, or a function call.
+Statement can be either a variable assignment, a block placement, function call, if-else statement or another loop.
-Nest for loops are currently unsupported.

 #
 ### Using Conditionals
-Executes a statement(s) if *condition* is true:
+Executes a statement(s) if *condition* is true, can also have else for when the *condition* is false (optional):
 ```
 if (condition) {
     statement
+} else {
+    statement
 }
 ```
 Condition is a comparison between two mathematical expressions.
-Bloq currently only supports single condition if statements.
+You can also link conditions using the logic operators (&&, ||).
+You can also negate a condition with !*condition*.

 Supported comparisons:
 | Comparison | Symbol |
 | ---------- | ---------- |